KeckObservatory/RemoteObserving/README.md

 ## Test your Connection to Keck

 Only after your SSH key is successfully installed at Keck, you can test your system.
-You can see the status of your SSH Key approval and deployment by clicking "Manage Your Remote Observing SSH Key" on your Keck Observer Homepage (https://www2.keck.hawaii.edu/inst/PILogin/homepage.php)
+You can see the status of your SSH Key approval and deployment by clicking "Manage Your Remote Observing SSH Key" on your [Observer Login Page](https://www2.keck.hawaii.edu/inst/PILogin/login.php).

 **--> Important! <--** SSH Keys are deployed on a time window based on your scheduled observing dates.
 This window is roughly several days before and a few days after observing.
 Check your Keck SSH Key Management page for exact deployment times.
 If you need to connect outside this window, contact your SA.